-Residential second units are not considered a principle permitted use in coastal counties.
-Moreover, RSUs are not designated the principle permitted use in Santa Barbara County zone districts.
+Residential second units are not considered the principle permitted use in coastal counties.
+Moreover, RSUs are not designated the principle permitted use in Santa

+Barbara County zone districts.
 However, to meet the spirit of the recent legislation (AB 1866), conditional use permits, and thus discretionary public hearings, are not required.
 This should not be interpreted to lessen the intent of Coastal Act requirements.
 Within the coastal zone, AB 1866 provides that the RSU ordinance shall not be construed to supersede or in anyway alter or lessen the effect or application of the California Coastal Act.
-To ensure implementation of the LCP requirements and minimize cumulative impacts to coastal resources to the maximum extent feasible while continuing to allow residential second units in the spirit intended under AB 1866, the Commission requires that all residential second units be appealable to the Coastal Commission, as described in Suggested Modification Five (5).
-AB 1866 does not hinder the Commission's ability to have public hearings regarding residential second units.